Control Of Well Insurance (COW)

 Barrels/Day Production (2023)

-Control of Well insurance (also known as “Operators Extra Expense” or “Energy Exploration and Development” insurance) provides critical protection for drilling investments when wells go out of control due to blowouts, leaks, or other catastrophic incidents.
+Control of well insurance (also known as “well control insurance,” “Operators Extra Expense,” or “Energy Exploration and Development” insurance) provides critical protection for drilling investments when wells go out of control due to blowouts, leaks, or other catastrophic incidents.

-Why Your Operation Needs Control of Well Coverage
+Why Your Operation Needs Control of Well Insurance

 • High-Risk Environment: Oil and gas drilling operations face inherent risks including blowouts, equipment failure, and environmental hazards